Nanzhao: Territorial expansion

 Piluoge died in 748, and was succeeded by his son Geluofeng (閣羅鳳).

 When the Chinese prefect of Yunnan attempted to rob Nanzhao envoys in 750, Geluofeng launched the Tianbao War against the Tang dynasty, killing the prefect and seizing nearby Chinese territory.

 In retaliation, the Tang governor of Jiannan (modern Sichuan), Xianyu Zhongtong, attacked Nanzhao with an army of 80,000 soldiers in 751.
 He was defeated by Duan Jianwei (段俭魏) with heavy losses (many due to disease) at Xiaguan.
 Duan Jianwei's grave is two kilometres west of Xiaguan, and the Tomb of Ten Thousand Soldiers is located in Tianbao Park.

 In 754, another Tang army of 100,000 soldiers, led by General Li Mi (李宓), approached the kingdom from the north, but never made it past Mu'ege.
 By the end of 754, Geluofeng had established an alliance with the Tibetans against the Tang that would last until 794.
 In the same year, Nanzhao gained control of the salt marshes of Yanyuan County, which it used to regulate the salt to its people, a practice that would continue during the reign of the Dali kingdom.
 In 756, Nanzhao captured Yuesui Commandery and the Xilu district magistrate Zheng Hui, who went on to serve as Nanzhao's imperial tutor and eventual prime minister.

 Geluofeng accepted a Tibetan title and acted as part of the Tibetan Empire.
 His successor, Yimouxun, continued the pro-Tibetan policy.
 In 779, Yimouxun participated in a large Tibetan attack on the Tang dynasty.
 However the burden of having to support every single Tibetan military campaign against the Tang soon weighed on him.
 In 794, he launched the battle of Shenchuan to break up with Tibet and switched sides to the Tang.
 In 795, Yimouxun attacked a Tibetan stronghold in Kunming.
 The Tibetans retaliated in 799 but were repelled by a joint Tang-Nanzhao force.
 In 801, Nanzhao and Tang forces defeated a contingent of Tibetan and Abbasid slave soldiers in the Battle of Dulu.
 More than 10,000 Tibetan/Arabs soldiers were killed and some 6,000 were captured.
 Nanzhao captured seven Tibetan cities and five military garrisons while more than a hundred fortifications were destroyed.
 This defeat shifted the balance of power in favor of the Tang and Nanzhao.

+Expanding south

+Geluofeng also began Nanzhao's shift towards Southeast Asia.
+He despatched armies to construct the walled city of Guangdang [City of Broad Cleansing] in Dadan [Great Valley] in the Hkamti Long area.
+The location of Guangdang suggests that it served to prevent the Tibetans from invading and attacking the Pyu city states and threaten Nanzhao from its southeast.
+However, Dadan faced significant malaria problems and over half the soldiers died within a year.
+Still, the location was maintained.
+By 808, the monarch Xungequan started taking on the title of Piaoxin (驃信), meaning Ruler of the Pyu.